 Hon.
-Marion Cynthia Manningham-Buller1
+Marian Cynthia Manningham-Buller1

 F, #24831, b.
-26 November 1934
+26 November 1934, d.
+10 August 2013

 Her married name became Brudenell.
-She held the office of Justice of the Peace (J.P.).1
+She held the office of Justice of the Peace (J.P.)1

 Citations